 ANTARES processes alerts from the Zwicky Transient Facility survey in real-time, using filters written in Python, and streams the results out using Apache Kafka.
+Our goal is to process alerts from the Rubin Observatory Legacy Survey of Space and Time.

 The current high-level processing of ANTARES retains alerts that pass certain image-quality tests.
 ZTF assesses whether or not a given alert is likely to be real or an artifact.
 Alerts that fall below a threshold value for this assessment (